drberst/Quartz/content/notes/Chapter 8 Post.md

 ---
-title: CIT 211 Chapter 8 Post
+title: Chapter 8 Post
 created: '2022-03-09T17:12:36.672Z'
 modified: '2022-03-09T17:18:27.084Z'
 ---

-# CIT 211 Chapter 8 Post
+# Chapter 8 Post
 [[Chapter 8 - Shortcut.lnk|File Explorer Link]]
 basic bar, line, and tree map charts.
 In addition, you saw how to present measures tied to a geospatial field on a map